 Bankruptcies in the last 7 years will REQUIRE a cosigner, and dependent on other application information may result in denial of your application.

-Adverse credit information such as 1 or more accounts showing late payments in the past three (3) years may be a dis-qualifier and require a cosigner.
+Adverse credit information such as 1 or more accounts showing late payments in the past three (3) years may be a disqualifier and require a cosigner.

+Payment issues to utility companies or former Landlords may result in denial.
 The amount of late pays & amount of balance in default will be considered.

 Most student loans are not considered as sufficient credit for evaluation.